 Lie on your back with knees bent and feet flat on the ground.
 Lift hips toward the ceiling, squeezing glutes at the top.
 Lower with control and repeat.

-Benefits: Strengthens glutes and hamstrings (often weak in men), supports lower back health, improves hip extension important for walking and running, and improves posture.
+Benefits: Strengthens glutes and hamstrings (often weak in men over 50 after decades of desk work), supports lower back health, improves hip extension important for walking and climbing, and improves posture that has typically drifted into anterior pelvic tilt across the decades.

 Dumbbell or Bodyweight Rows (60 seconds)